PrimEGameR123/Movie-Recommender-System/README.md

 # Movie-Recommender-System
+Motive :-
-The project will recommend top 8 similar movie based on the movie user select.
+To develop an application that will recommend top 8 similar movie based on the movie user select.
+Process :-
 This recommender system is based on Content, so Content based recommender system.
 Dataset link = https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv
 In this,
-1. Preprocess the data by removing null values and combining the datasets.
+1. Preprocessing the data by removing null values and combining the datasets.
 2. Make the data in the form of three features, Movie_id, Movie_name, Movie_tags.
 (Tags contains all the information of a particular movie, e.g., Keywords, Description, Cast and Crew.)
 3. Filtering the Movie_tags by removing stop words & perforimg word stemming.